 A broad class of heuristic approaches is that of greedy algorithms~\citep{Bodlaender2010}.
-They use the same iterative approach as the variable elimination algorithm (Section~\ref{sec: exactinference}) except that they manipulate the graph structure only and do not perform any actual combination/elimination computation.
-Starting from an empty vertex ordering and an initial graph $G$, they repeatedly select the next vertex to add in the ordering by locally optimizing one of the following criteria: \begin{itemize} \item select a vertex with minimum degree in the current graph~; \item select a vertex with minimum number of fill-in edges in the current graph. \end{itemize} After each vertex selection, the current graph is modified by removing the selected vertex and making a clique on its neighbors.
-The new edges added by this clique are fill-in edges.
-A vertex with no fill-in edges is called a simplicial vertex.
+They use the same iterative approach as the variable elimination algorithm (Section~\ref{sec: exactinference}) except that they only manipulate the graph structure.
+They do not perform any actual combination/elimination computation.
+Starting from an empty vertex ordering and an initial graph $G$, they repeatedly select the next vertex to add in the ordering by locally optimising one of the following criteria: \begin{itemize} \item select a vertex with minimum degree in the current graph~; \item select a vertex with minimum number of fill-in edges in the current graph. \end{itemize} After each vertex selection, the current graph is modified by removing the selected vertex and making a clique on its neighbours.
+The new edges added by this clique creation are fill-in edges.
+A vertex with no fill-in edges is a simplicial vertex (see Section~\ref{var-elim-eff}).
 Fast implementations of minimum degree algorithms have been developed, see e.g., AMD~\citep{Amestoy1996} with time complexity in $O(nm)$~\citep{Heggernes2001} for an input graph $G$ with $n$ vertices and $m$ edges.
-The minimum fill-in heuristic tends to be slower to compute but yields slightly better treewidth approximations in practice.
-Moreover, it will find a perfect elimination ordering ({\i.e.,} adding no fill-in edges) if it exists, thus recognizing chordal graphs and it returns the optimal treewidth in this particular case \citep[(this can be easily established from results in ][]{bodlaender2005}.
+The minimum fill-in heuristics tend to be slower to compute but yield slightly better treewidth approximations in practice.
+Moreover, if a perfect elimination ordering (i.e., adding no fill-in edges) exists, this heuristic will find it.
+Thus, it recognises chordal graphs, and it returns the optimal treewidth in this particular case.
+This can be easily established from results in \citealt{bodlaender2005}.

-Notice that there exists linear time $O(n+m)$ algorithms to detect chordal graphs as the Maximum Cardinality Search (MCS) greedy algorithm~\citep{Tarjan84} but the treewidth approximation they return is usually worse than the previous heuristic approaches.
+Notice that there exists linear time $O(n+m)$ algorithms to detect chordal graphs as the Maximum Cardinality Search (MCS) greedy algorithm~\citep{Tarjan84}.
+MCS builds an elimination order based on the cardinality of the already processed neighbours.
+However, the treewidth approximation they return is usually worse than the previous heuristic approaches.

-A simple way to improve the treewidth bound found by these greedy algorithms is to break ties for the selected criterion using a second criterion, such as minimum fill-in first and then maximum degree, or to break ties at random and to iterate on the resulting randomized algorithms as done in \cite {Kask2011}.
+A simple way to improve the treewidth bound found by these greedy algorithms is to choose between candidate vertices with same value for the selected criterion by using a second criterion, such as minimum fill-in first and then maximum degree, or to choose at random and to iterate on the resulting randomised algorithms as done in \citet{Kask2011}.